wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 #### Parameters

-- **payload** - the content of the emitted message is an arbitrary byte array.
+- `payload` ++"byte[]"++ - the content of the emitted message is an arbitrary byte array.
 Due to the constraints of individual blockchains, it may be capped to a certain maximum length

 - **consistencyLevel** - a numeric enum data type where the value is treated differently for different chains